newjersey/navigator.business.nj.gov/content/src/display-content/contextual-information/nexus-business.md

 A nexus business is an out-of-state business (also known as a foreign business) that has operations in New Jersey.
 If any of the following scenarios apply to you, you are a nexus business:

-- You have an office in New Jersey, an employee or independent contractor representing your company in New Jersey
+- You have an office in New Jersey, an employee or independent contractor acting as a sales or manufacturing representative for your company in New Jersey
 - You have property including inventory housed in a 3rd party warehouse in New Jersey
 - You have company-operated vehicles making business-related stops (deliveries or pickups) in New Jersey
 - Some licensing agreements with an entity operating in NJ